 A rash on your face, arms, or knees might be a sign of eczema.
 If you've been searching for options for clearer skin, you can rely on the board-certified medical expertise of Cure Allergy Clinic in Arlington, Texas.
 The team includes Dr. M. Waseem Imam , D.O., a board-certified pediatric and adult allergist with experience diagnosing and treating eczema.
-If you're living in or around the communities of Dallas, Irving, Euless, Bedford, Coppell, or Fort Worth and are looking for eczema treatment, call the office or use the online booking tool today.
+If you live in the communities of Dallas, Irving, Euless, Bedford, Coppell, Fort Worth, Hurst, Euless, Bedford, Fort Worth, Arlington, Irving, Grand Prairie, Mansfield and are looking for eczema treatment, call the office or use the online booking tool today.

 Eczema is due to an overreaction of your immune system.
 This overreaction makes your skin red, inflamed, and itchy.

 The medical term for eczema is atopic dermatitis.
 The exact cause of eczema is something of a mystery, and doctors aren't exactly sure why some individuals get eczema, and others don't.
 However, eczema tends to run in families, and you have a higher chance of getting eczema if you have allergies or asthma.

 Eczema is particularly common in infants.
 By one estimate, up to 20% of children have the condition, although most will outgrow it.
 For adults who don't outgrow eczema, it can be a serious condition.
 However, with the right treatment, the team at Cure Allergy Clinic can prevent flare-ups, giving you or a loved one lasting relief.

 Eczema symptoms tend to come and go.
 The location of eczema also varies, depending on your age.
 It usually appears on infants’ and children's: